 ESSER Fiscal Requirement: Maintenance of Effort (MOE) MOE Waivers All three laws contain a waiver provision.
-The Secretary may waive any MOE requirements for the purpose of relieving fiscal burdens incurred by states in preventing, preparing for, and responding to the coronavirus.
-When requesting a waiver, a state must submit the MOE waiver request form created by the Secretary.
-The Secretary may ask states for additional information after states submit the MOE waiver request form.
+The Secretary may waive any MOE requirements for the purpose of relieving fiscal burdens incurred by the State in preventing, preparing for, and responding to the coronavirus.
+When requesting a waiver, the State must submit the MOE waiver request form created by the Secretary.
+The Secretary may ask the State for additional information after it submits the MOE waiver request form.
 Waiver Request Submission Period CARES Act.
-A state may request a waiver of the CARES Act MOE requirements at this time for FYs 2020 and 2021.
-A state may include requests related to more than one fiscal year in a single waiver request, if necessary.
+The State may request a waiver of the CARES Act MOE requirements at this time for FYs 2020 and 2021.
+The State may include requests related to more than one fiscal year in a single waiver request, if necessary.
 CRRSA and ARP Acts.
-A state may request a waiver of the CRRSA Act and ARP Act MOE requirements when the state can demonstrate that it is unable to comply with the MOE requirements for FY 2022 or FY 2023.
-Accordingly, a state generally will not be able to fully demonstrate it failed to meet the CRRSA Act or ARP Act MOE requirements until it has available expenditure data to document overall state spending for the applicable fiscal year(s) (i.e., FY 2022 and/or FY 2023).
+The State may request a waiver of the CRRSA Act and ARP Act MOE requirements when the State can demonstrate that it is unable to comply with the MOE requirements for FY 2022 or FY 2023.
+Accordingly, the State generally will not be able to fully demonstrate it failed to meet the CRRSA Act or ARP Act MOE requirements until it has available expenditure data to document overall State spending for the applicable fiscal year(s) (FY 2022 and/or FY 2023).
 Factors in Considering a State's Waiver Request The Secretary's approach to MOE waiver requests will be rooted in the consideration of the impact on students.
-The purpose of ESSER and GEER funds is to expand resources for K-12 and postsecondary schools and students, not to replace existing state commitments to K-12 and higher education.
-As a result, in determining whether to grant a state an MOE waiver, the Secretary may consider factors such as: • Has the state increased support for education?
-The Secretary understands that it is possible that a state has maintained or increased overall funding for education and the proportion of the state budget for education has still declined because of increases in other areas of the budget (e.g., public health).
-In these cases, the Secretary may consider has total state funding or per-pupil state funding for K-12 education and for higher education (calculated separately) increased from the prior fiscal year; over time (e.g. since the baseline years); or appropriated an increase in future years?
-Are there exceptional circumstances that caused the state to be unable to maintain support for education?
-If a state's support for education declined, the Secretary may consider- are there specific severe effects of the COVID-19 pandemic on the state's economy that necessitated reductions in support for elementary and secondary education and for higher education? what steps did the State take to avoid and/or minimize such reductions?
+The purpose of ESSER and GEER funds is to expand resources for K-12 and postsecondary schools and students, not to replace existing State commitments to K-12 and higher education.
+As a result, in determining whether to grant the State a MOE waiver, the Secretary may consider factors such as: • Has the State increased support for education?
+The Secretary understands that it is possible that the State has maintained or increased overall funding for education and the proportion of the State budget for education has still declined because of increases in other areas of the budget (e.g., public health).
+In these cases, the Secretary may consider has total State funding or per-pupil State funding for K-12 education and for higher education (calculated separately) increased from the prior fiscal year; over time (e.g. since the baseline years); or appropriated an increase in future years?
+Are there exceptional circumstances that caused the State to be unable to maintain support for education?
+If the State's support for education declined, the Secretary may consider- are there specific severe effects of the COVID-19 pandemic on the State's economy that necessitated reductions in support for elementary and secondary education and for higher education? what steps did the State take to avoid and/or minimize such reductions?